MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/apps-protect-step-1.md

 # Step 1.
 Apply enterprise basic data protection

-Once you have followed the [prerequisites](apps-protect-overview.md#prerequisites), determined which platforms you must support at your organization, understood the different [app data protection categories available for each support platform](apps-protect-overview.md#app-protection-categories-by-platform), and completed the [steps needed before applying the app protection framework](apps-protect-framework.md#steps-before-applying-the-app-protection-framework), you are ready to add app protection policies.
+Once you have followed the [prerequisites](apps-protect-overview.md#prerequisites), determined which platforms you must support at your organization, understood the different [app data protection categories available for each support platform](apps-protect-overview.md#app-protection-categories-by-platform), and completed the [steps needed before applying the app protection framework](apps-protect-framework.md#steps-before-applying-the-app-protection-framework), you're ready to add app protection policies.

 Level 1 is the minimum data protection configuration for an enterprise mobile device.
 This configuration replaces the need for basic Exchange Online device access policies by requiring a PIN to access work or school data, encrypting the work or school account data, and providing the capability to selectively wipe the school or work data.
 However, unlike Exchange Online device access policies, the below App Protection Policy settings apply to all the apps selected in the policy, thereby ensuring data access is protected beyond mobile messaging scenarios.